orkes-io/docs/docs/getting-started/playground/using-conductor-playground.md

 ### Sample Workflow Execution in Playground ​

-In the **Workflow Definitions** section, you can see a **PopulationMaxMin** workflow.
+In the **Workflow Definitions** section, you can see a **PopulationMinMax** workflow.
 Clicking on the workflow name will show the JSON definition and the visualization of the workflow.

 <p align="center"><img src="/content/img/PopMinMax.png" alt="PopulationMaxMin Workflow" width="90%" height="auto" style={{paddingBottom: 40, paddingTop: 40}} /></p>